Florence Foster Jenkins (film): Plot

 McMoon confides to Bayfield that he fears that the recital will humiliate him and ruin his career.
-Bayfield replies that he gave up his acting career to support his wife and urges McMoon do the same for his friend.
-With Bayfield playing emotional blackmail on McMoon's every heartstring, McMoon reluctantly agrees to accompany Florence, though fully expecting to flop spectacularly at Carnegie Hall.
+Bayfield replies that he gave up his acting career to support his wife and pressures McMoon do the same for his friend.
+McMoon reluctantly agrees to accompany Florence, though fully expecting to flop spectacularly at Carnegie Hall.

 The concert is packed and attended by celebrities such as Cole Porter and Tallulah Bankhead.
 McMoon arrives late which unnerves Florence, but Bayfield and McMoon encourage her to go on – Florence then writes McMoon into her will backstage before the two go out onto the stage.
 When Florence begins singing, the soldiers laugh and shout.
 Her supporters and friends, however, scold them and cheer for her to keep singing.
 She continues her performance.
 However, New York Post columnist Earl Wilson tells Bayfield he will write a damning review and refuses his bribes.

-Bayfield, with McMoon's help, buys every copy of the New York Post in the neighborhood and throws them away.
-Despite their best efforts Florence hears about the review, retrieves a copy of the review from a trash can, and is so upset she collapses and becomes severely ill.
+Bayfield, with McMoon's help, buys every copy of The New York Post in the neighborhood and throws them away.
+Despite their best efforts, Florence hears about the review, retrieves a copy of the review from a trash can, and is so upset she collapses and becomes severely ill.
 As she is dying in bed, Florence imagines herself singing beautiful opera, and takes a bow with McMoon and Bayfield to a standing ovation.
-She tells Bayfield that though people may say she could not sing, no one can say she did not sing.
+She tells Bayfield that though people may say she could not sing, no one can say she did not sing, before dying peacefully.